wordofwarning/wordofwarning.org/current/2015-autumnwinter/makishi/index.md

 Age advisory: 16+ With no interval, the show lasts approximately 60 minutes.
 English spoken word and ???.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
-Last seen in [2013's performance to die](/archive/2013-autumnwinter/makishi), Stacy Makishi returns to Manchester in a solo show that draws on her stand-up comedy roots and theatrical sense of the uncanny… Looking at loss and mourning, and Stacy's one-time wish to be a missionary, *VesperTime* weaves together the undercurrents of *Moby Dick* alongside 80s and 90s pop culture to offer up a 'vesper', a secular evening prayer.
+Last seen in [2013's performance to die for](/archive/2013-autumnwinter/makishi), Stacy Makishi returns to Manchester in a solo show that draws on her stand-up comedy roots and theatrical sense of the uncanny… Looking at loss and mourning, and Stacy's one-time wish to be a missionary, *VesperTime* weaves together the undercurrents of *Moby Dick* alongside 80s and 90s pop culture to offer up a 'vesper', a secular evening prayer.

 ####Who is she?
 Stacy Makishi is a transplant from Hawaii who found paradise in Dalston, East London in 1994.